A test of constancy of dark matter halo surface density and radial acceleration relation in relaxed galaxy groups: Introduction

 \section{Introduction}

 In a recent work~\cite{Gopika_2020} (GD20, hereafter), we carried out an observational test using a sample of 12 relaxed galaxy clusters observed using the Chandra X-ray observatory~\cite{Vikhlinin06}, to ascertain if the dark matter halo surface density is constant.
-This was motivated by the fact that the dark matter halo surface density has been observed to be invariant, for a wide variety of systems spanning over 18 orders in blue magnitude, for a diverse suite of systems from spiral galaxies to dwarf galaxies~\cite{Donato,Kormendy14,Burkert15,Salucci19}.
-See however ~\cite{DelPopolo12,Saburova,DelPopolo20} (and references therein), which disputes claim, and argues that the halo surface density is correlated with luminosity and other galaxy properties.
-This dark halo surface density is given by the product of core radius ($r_c$) and core density($\rho_c$)\footnote{Note that $\rho_c$ is also sometimes referred to as central density~\cite{Kormendy14}}.
-Both $r_c$ and $\rho_c$ are obtained by fitting a Burkert~\cite{Burkert95} or other cored profiles, or in a model-independent fashion as done in GD20 or~\cite{Chan}.
+This was motivated by the \rthis{claim from some groups} that the dark matter halo surface density has been observed to be invariant, for a wide variety of systems spanning over 18 orders in blue magnitude, for a diverse suite of systems from spiral galaxies to dwarf galaxies~\cite{Donato,Kormendy14,Burkert15,Salucci19}.
+This dark halo surface density ($S_{surf}$) is given by the product of core radius ($r_c$) and core density($\rho_c$)\footnote{Note that $\rho_c$ is also sometimes referred to as central density~\cite{Kormendy14}}.

+Both $r_c$ and $\rho_c$ were obtained by fitting a Burkert~\cite{Burkert95} or other cored profiles, or in a model-independent fashion as done in GD20 or~\cite{Chan}.
 The current best-fit values for the dark matter surface density for single galaxy systems is given by $\log (\rho_c r_c)=(2.15 \pm 0.2)$ in units of $M_{\odot} pc^{-2}$~\cite{Salucci19}.

+\rthis{The main premise behind the above results is that all dark matter profiles are cored.
+However, the cored profiles do not provide a pristine fit to all types of systems from dwarf galaxies to clusters, some of which need cuspy profiles~\cite{Simon,Strigari,Genina,Helmi,Newman,Newman2}}.
+Therefore, this result has been disputed by other authors, who argue that the halo surface density is correlated with the luminosity, mass, and other galaxy properties ~\cite{Boyarsky,Napolitano,Cardone, DelPopolo12,Cardonedel,Saburova,DelPopolo20}.